-"Right now, it's too small of a trend to track," said Jeff Gelski, associate editor of Food Business News iwho has been writing about the food industry for more than a decade.
+"Right now, it's too small of a trend to track," said Jeff Gelski, associate editor of Food Business

+News in Kansas City who has been writing about the food industry for more than a decade.
 "But, if Costco's in it, it might be something that's about to pop."